artemkdr/react-uploader/README.md

-# Frontify Frontend Live Coding Task
+# Uploader component showcase

-Uploading digital assets is one of the core parts of Frontify.
+Uploading digital assets is one of the core parts of the web.
 The feature must work seamlessly and with a good user experience, as thousands of files in many sizes and formats are ingested daily through our web application.

 We have been tasked with the creation of a new reusable File Upload React component that meets the following criteria: